-Table 4-3, which lists federally required performance measures for highway systems, includes a measure for percent changes in tailpipe carbon dioxide (CO2) emissions on the NHS, as compared to calendar year 2017 levels.
-MassDOT and the Boston Region MPO are in the process of setting their initial targets for this measure.
-Future TIP documents will include information on this CO2 measure and related targets, as well as a description of how projects included in the TIP may support progress on these performance measures.
-11 The MPO also will continue to monitor and evaluate the GHG impacts of projects to meet GWSA requirements-for more information about these activities, see Chapters 1 and 2 and Appendix B. This chapter may also reflect information about other air quality or environmental performance measures the MPO may choose to monitor or targets that it has set.
+included in the TIP may support progress on this measure.
+The MPO also will continue to monitor and evaluate the GHG impacts of projects to meet GWSA requirements-for more information about these activities, see Chapters 1 and 2 and Appendix B. This chapter may also reflect information about other air quality or environmental performance measures the MPO may choose to monitor or targets that it has set.